drugdata/D3R/README.rst

               that year the dataset.week.# with highest #.
 The output directories created will be put within this directory.

+              If specified --createweekdir flag will instruct this program to create a new directory for the current celpp week/year before invoking running any stage processing.

+              NOTE: CELPP weeks start on Friday and end on Thursday and week # follows ISO8601 rules so week numbers at the end and start of the year are a bit wonky.

               Breakdown of behavior of program is defined by value passed with --stage flag:

+              If --stage 'import'

+              In this stage 4 files are downloaded from urls specified by --compinchi and --pdbfileurl flags on the commandline into stage.1.dataimport directory.

+              The tsv files are (--pdbfileurl flag sets url to download these files from):

+              new_release_structure_nonpolymer.tsv
+              new_release_structure_sequence.tsv
+              new_release_crystallization_pH.tsv

+              The ich file is (--compinchi flat sets url to download this file from):

+              Components-inchi.ich

               If --stage 'blast'